Sakshi1-9/ECommerce-Customer-Segmentation-Project/README.md

 # ECommerce-Customer-Segmentation-Project
 Customer Segmentation and Revenue Analysis for a Gifting Store using Python and Power BI

-Unwrapping Customer Insights, Revenue, and Segmentation for a Gifting Store 🎁
+Unwrapping Customer Insights, Revenue, and Segmentation for a Gifting Store

-Project Overview
+Overview

-This project explores customer behavior in an e-commerce gifting store using Python and Power BI.
-The analysis focuses on:

-Customer segmentation

-Revenue trends

-Order cancellations

-Purchase patterns
+This project dives into customer behavior, revenue trends, and segmentation for a UK-based online gifting store using real-world e-commerce transaction data from Kaggle.
+Instead of just running standard analyses, I structured the data to make sense of customer patterns, ensuring that the insights could drive actual business decisions.

+Dataset Details

+Source: E-commerce Data (Kaggle)

+Time Period: One year of transaction data

+Key Columns:

+InvoiceNo: Unique order ID (prefix "C" for cancellations)

+StockCode & Description: Product details

+Quantity: Number of units purchased

+InvoiceDate: Date & time of transaction

+UnitPrice: Price per unit

+CustomerID: Unique customer identifier

+Country: Location of purchase

 Key Highlights

-✔ Data Cleaning & Preprocessing – Ensured reliable insights by handling missing values and inconsistencies.
-✔ Customer Segmentation in Python – Applied RFM analysis and K-Means clustering to group customers based on purchasing behavior.
+✔ Customer Segmentation: Identified loyal customers, big spenders, and frequent buyers using data-driven thresholds rather than standard percentiles.
+✔ Revenue Analysis: Evaluated seasonal trends, high-value transactions, and bulk orders to identify major revenue sources.
+✔ Cancellation Handling: Addressed the impact of high-volume canceled orders (up to 80,000 units) by filtering them thoughtfully rather than just removing them.
+✔ Data Structuring: Created a refined dataset with an OrderType column instead of dropping invoices, ensuring a balanced segmentation approach.
-✔ Power BI Dashboard – Designed an interactive dashboard to visualize revenue trends and customer insights.
+✔ Power BI Dashboard: Transformed raw data into an interactive visualization to extract actionable insights efficiently.

-✔ Cancellation Analysis – Evaluated order cancellations to refine business strategies.
+📌 Check out the full project here: [GitHub Repository Link]

 Files in This Repository

-📂 Notebooks(PART 1 & 2)/ → Python code for data preprocessing & customer segmentation
+📂 Notebooks( PART 1 & 2 )/ → Python code for data preprocessing & customer segmentation
 📂 Power BI/ → PBIX file with the interactive dashboard

 How to Use